 How to use it on your smartphone:

 1. Download Android Pay from Google Play, then set up your account.

 3. To make a purchase with your phone, hold it over a payment terminal supporting NFC.
 Unlike Apple Pay, you don’t need to open the app with your fingerprint.
 Just unlock your phone as you normally would and hover away!

 Samsung has been under fire since launching its mobile payment app mid 2016, after a number of customers complained that their devices burst into flames!
 With the embarrassing setback now behind them, the electronics company continues to offer its own mobile wallet, otherwise known as Samsung Pay.

-- So far AMEX and Citibank are the only two card providers offering Samsung Pay to their Aussie cardholders, but these days, a wide range of banks, credit unions and other financial providers offer Samsung Pay.
+- AMEX and Citibank jumped on board first as the only two card providers offering Samsung Pay to their Aussie cardholders, but these days, a wide range of banks, credit unions and other financial providers offer Samsung Pay.